getkuby/kuby-core/docs/docs/quick_start_guide.md

 The username, password, and email fields are used to authenticate with the Docker registry that hosts your images.
 For Gitlab, you'll need to create a [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) instead of your password.
 The `image_url` field is the full URL to your image, including the registry's domain.

-In the example above, the username, password, and email are all provided as environment variables.
+In the example above, the username, password, and email are all provided by Rails' [encrypted credentials](https://guides.rubyonrails.org/v5.2/security.html#custom-credentials) feature.
 It's important to remember to **NEVER** hard-code sensitive information (like passwords) in your Kuby config or check it into source control (i.e. git).
-Consider using a tool like [dotenv](https://github.com/bkeepers/dotenv) to automatically load the variables from a file when your app starts (NOTE: don't check the .env file into git either!) or pull credentials straight from `Rails.application.credentials`.
+If you'd rather not use encrypted credentials, consider using a tool like [dotenv](https://github.com/bkeepers/dotenv) to automatically load your secrets into environment variables when your app starts (NOTE: don't check the .env file into git either!)

 ### Configuring Kubernetes